Massey products in Galois cohomology and Pythagorean fields: Oriented pro- groups

 \begin{rem}\rm Usually the defining relations of a Demushkin pro-$p$ group are described adopting the convention $[x,y]=x^{-1}y^{-1}xy$ (this is the case, for example, of \cite{labute} and \cite[Ch.~III, \S~9]{nsw:cohn}).
-According to the aforementioned convention, the defining of this case writes
+According to the aforementioned convention, the defining relation of this case reads

 and analogously for the next cases. \end{rem}